cuNRTO: GPU-Accelerated Nonlinear Robust Trajectory Optimization: NRTO-DR Framework

 \subsection{GPU implementation}

 The GPU implementation of NRTO-DR (Fig.~\ref{fig: GPU implementation of DR}) follows the relaxed DR updates \eqref{DR update step 1}-\eqref{DR update step 3}.
-The affine set proximal step \eqref{DR update step 1} reduces to solving a fixed sparse KKT system with coefficient matrix $\vK_{\mathrm{KKT}}$, so we factor $\vK_{\mathrm{KKT}}$ once and reuse triangular solves across DR iterations.
+The affine set proximal step \eqref{DR update step 1} reduces to solving a fixed sparse KKT system with coefficient matrix $\vK_{\mathrm{KKT}}$, which is factored once across DR iterations.
 The details are as follows: \begin{enumerate} \item The one-time sparse factorization of $\vK_{\mathrm{KKT}}$ and per-iteration triangular solves are performed by cuDSS. \item SOC projections are computed by a CUDA kernel.
 The cone-projection case logic is adapted from the open-source SCS implementation~\cite{ocpb:16}. \item All vector operations, such as reflection, updates, and residuals, are handled via cuBLAS and kept on-device. \end{enumerate}